LordGhostX/docs-to-md-cli/README.md

 ### Publish your Google Docs file to the web

-* Select "Publish to the web" tab found under the file menu as seen in the image below:
+* STEP 1: Select "Publish to the web" tab found under the file menu as seen in the image below:

 ![publish_step_1](docs_publish_step_1.jpg)

-* Click on the "Publish" button:
+* STEP 2: Click on the "Publish" button:

 ![publish_step_2](docs_publish_step_2.PNG)

-* Copy the Google Docs publish link under the link tab :
+* STEP 3: Copy the Google Docs publish link under the link tab :

 ![publish_step_3](docs_publish_step_3.PNG)